-The famous white ermine is actually a reference to Ludovico, who was decorated with the Neapolitan Order of the Ermine in 1488 by Ferdinand I, King of Naples.
-Hence, he was also referred to as the White Ermine (Ermellino Bianco).
-Ludovico and Cecilia became lovers, but to fulfil some political responsibilities, he married Beatrice d’Este in January 1491.
+The famous white ermine is actually a reference to Ludovico, who was decorated with the Neapolitan Order of the Ermine in 1488 by Ferdinand I, King of Naples, hence, he was also referred to as the White Ermine (Ermellino Bianco).
+Ludovico and Cecilia became lovers, but to fulfill some political responsibilities, he married Beatrice d’Este in January 1491.
 In May of that year, Cecilia gave birth to his son, Caesar.
 Constrained by his wife, he asked Cecilia to leave the Court and, richly endowed, married her off to Lodovico Carminati de Brambilla, Count Bergamini.
-She is believed to have taken the portrait with her when she left, as evidenced by the letter addressed to her by Isabella d’Este, the Marchioness of Mantua, in 1498, requesting that it be loaned.
+It is believed that when she left she took the portrait with her.
+This is evidenced by a letter addressed to her by Isabella d’Este, the Marchioness of Mantua, in 1498, requesting that it be loaned.

 The Lady with an Ermine has been heavily overpainted.
 Unfortunately, the original background was probably overlaid in the 17th century.
-Also, the dress of Cecilia below the ermine was retouched and a transparent veil worn by the woman was repainted to match the color of her hair.
+Also, Cecilia’s dress below the ermine was retouched and a transparent veil worn by the woman was repainted to match the color of her hair.
 The result of this last retouching was to give the appearance that her hair reaches down and underneath her chin.
-An X-ray of this painting revealed the presence of a door in the original background.
+An X-ray of this painting also reveals the presence of a door in the original background.